joshbegley/nyt-latest/README.md

 `Children returned to school Monday in the northeastern German state of Mecklenburg-Western Pomerania, the first in the country to start the new school year following nationwide shutdowns at the height of the coronavirus pandemic in March.`\
 https://nytimes.com/aponline/2020/08/03/world/europe/ap-eu-virus-outbreak-germany-schools.html?searchResultPosition=5

-**Tyson Foods Appoints Executive Dean Banks as CEO**\
+**Tyson Foods Names Former Alphabet Employee New CEO**\
-`Tyson Foods Inc on Monday named President Dean Banks as its next chief executive officer to replace Noel White at time when the company is navigating unprecedented production challenges due to the COVID-19 pandemic.`\
+`Tyson Foods Inc on Monday named Dean Banks, a former project lead at Google-parent Alphabet Inc's experimental research division, as its next chief executive officer, as the company navigates unprecedented production challenges due to the COVID-19 pandemic.`\
 https://nytimes.com/reuters/2020/08/03/business/03reuters-tyson-foods-results.html?searchResultPosition=6

 **UK PM Johnson Praises Northern Ireland's Hume as a 'Political Giant'**\